Is Going 5 MPH Over the Speed Limit Legal?

 School Zones

-Do Some Situations Allow for Speeding?
+Do Some Situations Allow Speeding?

 How Does Illinois View Negligence?